 Is your Sales team satisfied with the quality of leads from the marketing department or are Sales managers unproductive, spinning their wheels on leads that never amount to anything?
 Taking the time to qualify leads sets strategic parameters for which leads are worth the time and effort to pursue.

 Although there are many factors that could come into play, consider two main aspects of fit and interest when qualifying your leads and establishing the rules for MQLs and SQLs.
 Fit most likely determines whether a lead’s role falls into your target persona as either an influencer or decision-maker.
 Interest assesses a lead’s level of knowledge, consideration, and urgency in the buyer’s journey.

 You can take this to the next level by assigning scores for each lead.
-This is easily done and automated with an inbound marketing platform such as HubSpot or a CRM, and can be set based on the desired fit and interest parameters.
+Lead scoring is easily done and automated with an inbound marketing platform such as HubSpot, and can be set based on the desired fit and interest parameters.

 4. Lead Handoffs

 What will trigger your lead handoff from Marketing to Sales?
 Is it a lead score threshold?
 Is it a bottom-of-the-funnel conversion such as a demo request, marketing assessment, or consult?
 Outline what information will be shared and how Marketing will notify Sales of these leads.